Why I Visited

 Key Learnings from the UK

-Emphasis on student voice in the classroom
+Emphasis on active student participation.

-Integration of creativity and play even in upper primary
+Importance of creativity and play in learning.

 Key Learnings from the Finland